 It’s all connected with IoT

-It is easy to see why the Internet of Things (IoT) is having such an impact on trucking: better location tracking, better environment sensing, better fleet management, better eco-friendly shipping, better supply-demand balance.
+It is easy to see why the Internet of Things (IoT) is having such an impact on innovation in trucking: better location tracking, better environment sensing, better fleet management, better eco-friendly shipping, better supply-demand balance.
 Basically, it is just better.